datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/common/README.md

 - union_spec.json: This is the union of all the
 - discarded_spec_parts.json: This contains parts of the union spec that were not used in the output spec

+NOTE: acs_spec_generator.py caches properties and types under `data/scripts/us_census/acs5yr/subject_tables/common/datacommons_api_wrappers/prefetched_outputs`.
+As new properties and enums are constantly added into DC, this needs to be refreshed regularly.
+This can be done by deleting the prefetch folder.
+Once this is done, the script will automatically make calls to the DC REST API and refresh the files during the next guess spec run.

 To generate a guess spec with expected properties or population types:
 ```
 python acs_spec_generator.py --guess_new_spec --zip_list=../sample_data/s1810.zip --expected_populations=Person,Household --expected_properties=occupancyTenure